 The nineteenth century saw the arrival of many Spanish and Spanish American exiles and emigrés.
 The first Spanish-language newspaper in the United States, El Misisipi, was published in New Orleans.
 Writers and statesmen like the Cubans Cirilo Villaverde and José Martí and the Mexican Benito Juárez spent time here, and New Orleans was the principal United States port for South America and the Caribbean through much of the twentieth century.
 Our connections to our Southern neighbors can be seen in our cuisine—red beans and rice, jambalaya—and in a great deal of music.

-New Orleans’ Cuban and Honduran communities are longstanding, and these cultural influences can be seen in Acadiana as well.
-Since the 1980s, immigration from Mexico and Central America to all of Louisiana has been growing.
+New Orleans’ Cuban and Honduran communities have been well established since the 19th century, and these cultural influences can be seen in Acadiana as well.
+From the 1980s forward, immigration from Mexico and Central America to all of Louisiana has been growing.
 These historical ties, and cultural and commercial bonds both ongoing and new, give a living context for the study of Spanish.